Mainframe-Style Channel Controllers for Modern Disaggregated Memory Systems: Background: the memory bottleneck

 Remotely attached, pooled DRAM attached via new interconnects like CXL are an attractive proposition for data centers, providing elastic scaling, extended capacity, and even reuse of older DRAM silicon.

-However, such flexibility and cost saving comes with a price: compared to local DRAM, disaggregated memory exhibits higher latency and decreased bandwidth.
+However, such flexibility and cost saving comes with a price: disaggregated memory exhibits higher latency and lower bandwidth than local DRAM.
 Evaluations on existing CXL memory devices suggest latency from 150 to 400ns and bandwidth from 18 to 52GB/s~\cite{Li:Pond:2023,Liu:CXLPerf:2025,Sun:2023:DemystifyingCXLMemory}.
 Moreover, performance \emph{variance} is also higher compared to local DRAM.
 CXL switches additionally introduce a per-hop latency of 200 to 400ns~\cite{Liu:CXLPerf:2025}.
 This leads to performance characteristics which are very different from a classical ``balanced system''~\cite{Denning:BalancedSys:1969}, and can significantly impact a range of applications~\cite{Liu:CXLPerf:2025,Li:Pond:2023}.

 At the same time, there are compelling reasons to adopt disaggregated memory for applications which require rapid random access to large amounts of data, such as in-memory databases.
 Such databases can store more data on a large disaggregated memory pool and share it with multiple compute nodes for scalability.
 However, query execution is typically bottlenecked on data transfer between the far memory and the CPU cores~\cite{Zhang:DBMSonDisagg:2020,Liu:CXLPerf:2025}.
 The same argument applies to graph processing workloads: disaggregated memory allows storing and sharing larger graphs, but many graph algorithms are highly sensitive to memory latency~\cite{Lumsdaine:Challenges:2007,Zhang:Polymer:2015} -- indeed, even local memory is typically a bottleneck for these algorithms, and disaggregated memory amplifies the problem.